 Written for You

-Please keep in mind that this book was written for non-lawyers.
+Please keep in mind that this was written for non-lawyers.
 It represents a large amount of my knowledge regarding this area of Connecticut law and is adapted specifically for regular people like you who are caught in a confusing criminal justice system.
 Oftentimes, lawyers speak in the technical jargon of legalese, which effectively prevents clients from being able to fully understand the legal complexities surrounding their case.
 The field of law has its own vocabulary and there are terms used in the context of litigation that are complex; there is no simple way around this. (“Due process,” for example, eludes a set definition but can be best explained as “fair play.”)
 A clearer understanding of the process is the aim of this book, and hopefully its serves you well.

 Most likely you are anxious or perhaps even scared about your arrest and the implications for your family, reputation, and your career.
 The allegation of driving under the influence of drugs or alcohol is not one that most people want to face alone.
-In this book, I will show you what I have learned during my career practicing law, that hope is not a strategy.